Court: Black man made to work without pay entitled to $546K

 RICHMOND, Va.
 (AP) - After a Black man with intellectual disabilities was enslaved, beaten and forced to work more than 100 hours a week without pay in a South Carolina restaurant, his manager was sentenced to prison and ordered to pay $273,000 in restitution.
-But a federal appeals recently ruled the man is entitled to double that amount under federal labor laws.
+But a federal appeals court recently ruled the man is entitled to double that amount under federal labor laws.

 A three-judge panel of the Richmond-based 4th U.S. Circuit Court of Appeals found that a U.S. District Court judge erred when he failed to include an additional $273,000 as “liquidated damages” in his order of restitution.
 Under the April 21 ruling, the court said John Christopher Smith is entitled to total restitution of $546,000.
 The appeals court sent the case back to the lower court to recalculate the restitution award.